Paul Mitchard QC

 He has advised major financial institutions and corporates in the U.K. and Hong Kong in relation to regulatory matters and compliance with anti-corruption legislation, involving representation in investigations and in disciplinary and other proceedings, including by the Hong Kong SFC and CCB.

 Mr. Mitchard also repeatedly has been selected for inclusion in Chambers Global: The World’s Leading Lawyers for Business and Legal 500’s Leading Individuals.
-According to Legal 500, Mr. Mitchard has “a very big profile” in the field and is building a “leading practice in Hong Kong.”
+According to Legal 500, Mr. Mitchard has “a very big profile” in the field, is building a “leading practice in Hong Kong” and “with Paul Mitchard QC at the helm in Hong Kong the firm has outstanding credibility.”
 The Lawyer (December 2010) describes Mr. Mitchard as “one of the world’s leading litigators.”
-Chambers describes him as “a commanding presence in the field,” having “great strategic thinking and an abundance of experience,” and clients praise his “solid and realistic approach” and “ability to grasp and simplify complex matters.”
+Chambers rates him in Band 1 and describes him as “a commanding presence in the field,” having “great strategic thinking and an abundance of experience,” and clients praise his “solid and realistic approach,” his “ability to grasp and simplify complex matters” and “above all, he gives commercially driven solutions to problematic cases.”

 Leading arbitration cases in which Mr. Mitchard has appeared as counsel include